53 percent of older Australians are worried about outliving their savings

 There are also other concessions available which you may be eligible for.
 For example, most people over 60 who aren’t working full time will be eligible for the Seniors Card which offers travel concessions as well as discounts for a range of other goods and services.

 Additionally, you could be allowed to attend events or places, like zoos or State shows, at a reduced rate or even for free, if you have a concession card.
 You may be eligible to receive subsidies on electricity or a water/gas rebate.

-The Department of Human Services (Centrelink) and the Department of Veterans’ Affairs (DVA) handles these matters.
+The Services Australia (Centrelink) and the Department of Veterans’ Affairs (DVA) handles these matters.
 You may be provided with additional subsidies depending on your health status.